Back in the 20th century, marketing aspired to build champion brands

 they work with agencies.
 Context is everything, so I can't give you all the

 answers.
-But this should give you an idea of where you need to be asking the
+But this should give you a hint regarding the questions.